GOlivierNation/school_library/README.md

 # oop_school_library
 In this project, you will start building your school library app.
-In this initial step, you will implement the classes to represent students and teachers
+In this initial step, you will implement the classes to represent students and teachers.

 ## Getting Started